This Is Spinal Tap: Retrospective assessment

 This Is Spinal Tap is widely regarded as one of the best films of 1984.
-The film holds a 98% approval rating on the review aggregation website Rotten Tomatoes based on 174 reviews.
+The film holds a 98% approval rating on the review aggregation website Rotten Tomatoes based on 177 reviews.
 The site's critical consensus reads, "Smartly directed, brilliantly acted, and packed with endlessly quotable moments, This Is Spinal Tap is an all-time comedy classic."
+Metacritic, which uses a weighted average, assigned the a score of 92 out of 100, based on 30 critics, indicating "universal acclaim".

 In 2002, This Is Spinal Tap was deemed "culturally, historically, or aesthetically significant" by the Library of Congress and was selected for preservation in the United States National Film Registry.

-In 2000, the American Film Institute placed the film at number 29 in its 100 Years…100 Laughs list.
+In 2000, the American Film Institute placed the film at number 29 in its 100 Years...100 Laughs list.

-In 2008, Empire magazine ranked This Is Spinal Tap #48 on its list of The 500 Greatest Movies of All Time.
+In 2008, Empire magazine ranked This Is Spinal Tap number 48 on its list of The 500 Greatest Movies of All Time.
 The New York Times placed the film on their list of The Best 1,000 Movies Ever Made.
 In January 2010, Total Film placed This Is Spinal Tap on its list of The 100 Greatest Movies of All Time.
 When Entertainment Weekly compiled their list of The 100 Greatest Movies of All Time, the publication included the film as "just too beloved to ignore".
 In 2011, Time Out London named it the best comedy film of all time.
 In November 2015, the film was ranked the 11th funniest screenplay by the Writers Guild of America in its list of 101 Funniest Screenplays.
 Stephen Sondheim, Rowan Atkinson, Dan Stevens, Michael Apted, Chris Parnell, John Bradley and Sacha Gervasi listed it among their favorite films of all time.